 Providing adequate waste, recycling and composting containers and arranging for collection are the responsibility of the event.
 We encourage recycling and composting where possible.

 As per the District of Squamish Wildlife Attractant Bylaw, you are responsible for keeping all refuse generated by the event in containers that are sufficient in size and number for your event.
 Containers must be emptied into a wildlife resistant container by midnight on each day of the event.
-As a general rule, we recommend at least 1 tote-sized container per 200 people.
+As a general rule, we recommend at least 1 x 95 gallon tote per 200 people.